 The American Rescue Plan Act (ARPA) (Public Law 117-2) was enacted on March 11, 2021.
 The ARPA expanded the PPP to include certain nonprofit entities and certain internet publishing organizations.
 California law does not conform to this expansion of PPP eligibility.

-For California purposes, forgiven PPP loans are excluded from gross income.
-However, this does not include PPP loans forgiven under the PPPEA.
+For California purposes, forgiven PPP loans, SVO grants, and RRF grants are excluded from gross income.

 Deductions and other adjustments